lukesiedle/backbone-interface/README.md

 backbone-interface
 ==================

-An extension to Backbone core that allows interfaces to be implemented for stricter development.
+An extension to Backbone core that allows interfaces to be implemented for stricter development standards.
+Not to be used in production.